Are You a Door Opener? Effective Leaders Do This!

 What door could you open for someone today?
 Whose gift and calling could you call forth?
 Give recognition to?
 Take a look around you, at your colleagues and those you lead.

-Prayerfully make a decision to grow as a “door opener.”
+Prayerfully decide to grow as a “door opener.”
 Decide on one thing you could do to move forward in this area over the coming week.

-I’d love to hear in the comments what you decided or any questions you may have.
+I’d love to hear about your decision in the comments or any questions you may have.
 Or share about it in the Missionary Life Insiders Facebook Group.